awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

 }
 ```

-When you launch an envitonment using the [[ERROR] BAD/MISSING LINK TEXT](eb3-create.md) command of the Elastic Beanstalk Command Line Interface \(EB CLI\) and don't specify a service role through the `--service-role` option, Elastic Beanstalk creates the default service role `aws-elasticbeanstalk-service-role`\.
+When you launch an environment using the [[ERROR] BAD/MISSING LINK TEXT](eb3-create.md) command of the Elastic Beanstalk Command Line Interface \(EB CLI\) and don't specify a service role through the `--service-role` option, Elastic Beanstalk creates the default service role `aws-elasticbeanstalk-service-role`\.
 If the default service role already exists, Elastic Beanstalk uses it for the new environment\.

 If you use the `CreateEnvironment` action of the Elastic Beanstalk API to create an environment, specify a service role with the `ServiceRole` configuration option in the `aws:elasticbeanstalk:environment` namespace\.
 See  for details on using enhanced health monitoring with the Elastic Beanstalk API\.